xxchillkroetexx/firemon-api/docs/policyplanner/tickets.rst

 ==================

 Once a user has a workflow object they may access and create tickets/packets.
-If a user had their workflow setup to Autodesign their request and their environment is capable of making correct Rule Recommendations because FireMon has knowledge of routing then the following example flow will automate changes to the users security devices that are licensed for automation.

 To access and view all the tickets from a workflow.